joakimk/engine_experiment/README.md

 * Less memory usage in production.
 Only load the parts you need.

 Future benefits:
-* Because it's are clear how the dependencies go, you can split the application into many applications.
-Say applications for CMS, CRM, Statistics, ...
+* Be able to split an application into many small ones.

+## Example app

 The example app is an e-commerce application (I've actually never built one, but it's a common enough domain I think).